-You can perform certain index management tasks through the Couchbase Cloud UI.
+You can perform some index management tasks using the Couchbase Capella UI.

-A cluster’s Tools > Indexes tab shows a summary of all the indexes on the cluster.
-The summary is displayed in table format, with sortable columns and a row for each index.
+The Indexes page summarizes all indexes on the database in a tabular format.
+It includes sortable columns and a row for each index.

 - Index Name